Edgegap and Nitrado's GameFabric both offer dedicated game server hosting orchestration to multiplayer game studios.

 GameFabric does not share insights into its development process, team structure, methodology, or quality assurance practices.

-GameFabric's status page shows regular platform releases, with recent versions including v0.34.1 (March 4, 2026) and v0.35.0 (scheduled March 9, 2026).
-Agones control plane upgrades are also performed regularly (latest: v1.55.0, upgraded from v1.52.2 on March 2, 2026).
+GameFabric's status page shows regular platform releases, with versions including v0.34.0 (February 25, 2026), v0.34.1 (March 4, 2026), and v0.35.0 (scheduled March 9, 2026) as of the last check in early April 2026.
+Agones control plane upgrades are also performed regularly, with the most recent tracked upgrade to v1.55.0 (from v1.52.2) on March 2, 2026.

 However, GameFabric does not publish a public-facing changelog or release notes page on its marketing website or documentation.
 The only visibility into releases comes through scheduled maintenance notices on the status page, which do not detail new features or improvements.